The Christmas Story Retold Challenge

 A little less than half of the world's population are believers in the story.
 It is a sacred and holy story to many of us.
 This Christmas Challenge is an opportunity for you, whether you believe in the faith or not, or in the accuracy or veracity of the Christmas story or not to tell it from your perspective!
 It is one of, if not THE greatest story ever told!

-The challenge is to tell the story from genre perspectives by December 20, 2016, which is the cut-off day for the challenge.
+This is a yearly rolling challenge that started in 2016.
+It is to tell the story from genre perspectives by December 25, which is the cut-off day for the challenge.
 On that day, we as participants in the Challenge will read all the entries posted and determine which one is the most enthralling by voting on this hub.
-There will be a voting sections at the bottom listing all of the articles by name, and more than one winner if there are enough entries!
+There will be voting sections at the bottom listing all of the articles by name, and more than one winner if there are enough entries!

 I would love to offer more than just bragging rights, but I do not want the Hubpages Police to revoke my membership for violating rules.